Pierre-Louis789/sports-voyagers1/README.md

 Fonts are loaded with @font-face and font-display: swap for performance.

-### ✅ Validation

-Tested with the W3C CSS Validator.

-Warnings appear only for CSS variables (not statically checkable).

-No critical errors in custom project CSS.
+---

 These colors were chosen to reflect the excitement of matchday travel while maintaining accessibility.
-The palette evokes warmth, clarity, and editorial depth—perfect for fan-first storytelling.
+The palette evokes clarity, and editorial depth—perfect for fan-first travel story.

 ### 📱 Responsive layout